peratonlabs/Iliad-GIFT-cosjac/README.md

 4. pip install --upgrade pip
 5. pip install tqdm jsonschema jsonargparse scikit-learn shap matplotlib

+# Code description

+Two pipelines configure and infer are implemented.
+The configure prepares the dependencies whereas infer runs the poison model detector.

+# Run configure outside of Singularity container

+The configure mode must be run first with a minimum setup.
+It will copy the reference model to the container.
+The repository contains a reference model at models/id-00000001/.

+python entrypoint.py configure --metaparameters_filepath ./metaparameters.json --schema_filepath ./metaparameters_schema.json  --learned_parameters_dirpath ./learned_parameters/ --drebbin_dataset_dirpath

+At full capacity, it copies Drebbin and Poison datasets to the container, calculates features importance for a surrogate random forest model, generates adversarial examples and compute statistics for the reference model.
+It requires the existance of the Drebbin and Poison datasets which are not available in the repository.
+To process these datasets metaparameters infer_drebbin_dataset_exist and infer_poison_dataset_exist must be set to true.
+Set also to true metaparameter infer_load_drebbin to load Drebbin dataset, metaparameter train_random_forest_feature_importance to generate feature importance vector, metaparameter infer_calc_drebbin_adv to generate drebbin adversarial examples and metaparameter infer_generate_statistics to calculate statistics for the reference model.

+python entrypoint.py configure --metaparameters_filepath ./metaparameters.json --schema_filepath ./metaparameters_schema.json  --learned_parameters_dirpath ./learned_parameters/ --drebbin_dataset_dirpath ~/cyber-apk-nov2023-vectorized-drebin --poison_dataset_path ~/poison_data/

 # Run inference outside of Singularity container

 ```